 In America and Europe, organic foods are typically perceived to be of higher quality.
 Based on the volume of enquiries we receive on the topic of organic matcha tea, it does seem that there is a market need for more organic matcha.
 Yet, most Japanese matcha companies do not offer any organic matcha tea blends.
-We ourselves only have two organic matcha tea blends – the Organic Ceremonial Blend and Master’s Collection Organic Kirishima Blend.
-In this article we examine some reasons why organic Japanese matcha is still relatively unavailable.
+Currently, our only organic matcha tea blend is our Organic Ceremonial Blend.
+In this article we examine some reasons why organic matcha is still relatively unavailable.

+Between organic vs non-organic matcha, non-organic matcha tea usually tastes better.
 During the shaded growth phase, the plant is starved of sunlight.
 One of the farmer’s key tasks is to ensure that the plant survives this difficult period.
-While most farmers use organic fertilizers during the grow-out phase, they resort to using non-organic fertilizers during the shaded growth phase when it is especially crucial to ensure the plant’s health..
+While most farmers use organic fertilizers during the grow-out phase, they resort to using non-organic fertilizers during the shaded growth phase when it is especially crucial to ensure the plant’s health

 If farmers only rely on fertilizers that are certified organic, their jobs become much more difficult.
 This is because organic fertilizers cannot provide enough nourishment to the plant.
 Tea plants which barely survive tend to have a weaker amino acid profile that causes a less desirable taste in the harvested leaves.
 Hence, farmers use non-organic fertilizers during the shading period to allow tea plants to maximize the production of amino acids under the shade

 A hefty cost for growing organic Japanese matcha